Kathy Jaloussis

 Availability

-I am available for face-to-face, online or using phone supervision with trainee counsellors through to qualified and experienced counsellors.
-I also offer group supervision.
+I am available for face-to-face, online or phone supervision with trainee counsellors through to qualified and experienced counsellors.
+I offer group supervision.

 About me and my therapy practice